-(a) Final site plan prepared by a Tennessee licensed engineer or surveyor for the development to include the site boundary, topographic information, flood and other natural feature information, location of all buildings or other structures, interior streets, parking areas, open space, utilities, and all other features and facilities to be installed or used in connection with the proposed development.
+- (a) Final site plan prepared by a Tennessee licensed engineer or surveyor for the development to include the site boundary, topographic information, flood and other natural feature information, location of all buildings or other structures, interior streets, parking areas, open space, utilities, and all other features and facilities to be installed or used in connection with the proposed development. - (b) Applicable calculations that indicate compliance with the provisions of the zoning designation shall be included on the site plan in tabular format; - (c) Exterior Lighting Plan showing fixture locations, specifications, and lighting levels.

-- Applicable calculations that indicate compliance with the provisions of the zoning designation shall be included on the site plan in tabular format; - (c) Exterior Lighting Plan showing fixture locations, specifications, and lighting levels. - (d) If requested by the Design Review Board, a geotechnical survey for the entire site; - (e) A detailed landscape plan to include the location and species of all plantings and the location and design of all fences and walls; - Elevations of all building facades to include dimensions, materials, and applicable calculations in tabular format to indicate compliance with the provisions of the Walden Design Review Standards; - (g) For projects exceeding 5 acres, an environmental impact assessment - For commercial buildings exceeding 5,000 square feet, a market study showing the impact of the proposed commercial use on existing area businesses; - Traffic Impact Study, and when applicable, documentation from TDOT showing compliance with their highway access permit requirements for any access points along Taft Highway; and - additional information necessary to satisfy Town of Walden of Hamilton County requirements for engineering, wastewater, and stormwater management.
+- (d) A geotechnical report for the entire site; - (e) A detailed landscape plan to include the location and species of all plantings and the location and design of all fences and walls; - (f) Elevations of all building facades to include dimensions, materials, and applicable calculations in tabular format to indicate compliance with the provisions of the Walden Design Review Standards; and - (g) additional information necessary to satisfy Town of Walden of Hamilton County requirements for engineering, wastewater, and stormwater management.